 I decided to cut wood planks (out of brown builder paper) 5” wide, painted a faux wood grain on them (this was actually fun), laid them as I did in my entrance, with the glue, mod podgy mixture.
 I applied them in a staggered way to simulate wood floors and by golly, it looked dang good.
 I didn’t stop there, I then stained them to look even more authentic and achieve a deeper tone.
 Once that dried, I topped it off with 7 coats of water based varathane (don’t freak out… that stuff is water based and it dries wicked fast.).
 Bam!
 It was the cherry on top.
 That stuff smoothed out my creation and gave it the hard finish… they say “diamond hard” finish I was going for.

 Now… the flooring downstairs has been in for about a year and a half.
-They are super cool and many people are surprised it’s created with paper… now don’t get me wrong; I don’t tell everyone that walks in, what they’re standing on.
-I’m happy they turned out so well, look do good and withstand such high traffic.
+The flooring is super cool and many people are surprised it’s created with paper… now don’t get me wrong; I don’t tell everyone that walks in, what they’re standing on.
+I’m happy they turned out so well, look so good and withstand such high traffic.
 The cost to install was uber cheap and the durability is uber high so it’s a win/win, two thumbs up… whatever you want to call it… I recommend it.